lewisuzoma/stats-app/README.md

 2.  **Install project dependencies:**

-    Navigate to the project directory in your terminal and install the necessary Node.js packages (including Ionic, Angular, and other dependencies) using npm or yarn:
+    Navigate to the project directory in your terminal and install the necessary Node.js packages (Angular, and other dependencies) using npm or yarn:

     ```bash
     npm install --force